KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 **Important**: when using percentages, you have to set the unit even if it is 0.
 If you don’t, some browsers may be unable to parse it.

-_Note: even if the percentage version seems more intuitive, it’s actually the integer version that seems to be more commonly used._

 ### What about the alpha-channel?

 As seen previously, while using the RGB system we can also use an alpha channel which is by default set to 1.
 This channel allows us to modify the opacity of a color, or its transparency if you will.

 To use this channel in CSS, you’ll call the `rgba()` function instead of the `rgb()`.
-However note the alpha-channel is always defined with a float clamped between 0 and 1.
+However note the alpha-channel is always defined with a float {% footnoteref "float" "When dealing with decimal values between 0 and 1, you don’t have to write the 0 before the dot.
+So you can write `rgba(0, 0, 0, .5)` and still be perfectly valid." %}clamped between 0 and 1{% endfootnoteref %}.

 ```css
 .black {